 Top of page

-The Welfare Reform and Work Act (2016) introduces some changes to the benefit cap.
+The Welfare Reform and Work Act (2016) introduced some changes to the benefit cap.

 They also include additional exemptions for recipients of Guardian’s Allowance, Carer’s Allowance and Universal Credit claimants who receive payments towards carer’s costs.